wcpannell/ISAProject/readme.rst

 The assembler will default to making these values 0.
 Note that the meanings of different literal values are determined in the instruction decode module.
-The use of the symbols here is only to better convey understanding. see the instruction decode section for more details.
+The use of the symbols here is only to better convey understanding.
+See the instruction decode section for more details.
 For "real-world" examples see the program.mem file included with this document.
 This file contains C code that was hand compiled and hand assembled to machine code.